Description

 Lower Sandy River [COA ID: 057]

-This area is comprised of the 1,500-acre Sandy River Delta at the confluence of the Sandy and Columbia Rivers, plus the Lower Sandy River and its tributaries, including Beaver Creek and the lower reaches of the Bull Run River.
-Located east of the Portland Metro area in the Columbia River Gorge National Scenic Area.
+The Lower Sandy River COA (42 mi2) extends from the confluence of the Sandy and Columbia Rivers up along the Lower Sandy River and its tributaries.
+The are includes the Sandy River Delta, Beaver Creek, and the lower reaches of the Bull Run River.
+This COA is located on the eastern edge of the Portland …

 Lower Willamette River Floodplain [COA ID: 059]

-The Willamette River mainstem from the confluence with the Columbia River (RM 0) upstream to Willamette Falls in Oregon City (RM26), its floodplain and adjacent uplands.
+The Lower Willamette River Floodplain COA (17 mi2) extends along the mainstem Willamette River from the confluence with the Columbia River upstream to Willamette Falls in Oregon City (river miles 0 to 26).
+This COA includes the river’s floodplain and adjacent uplands.
+This COA is adjacent to the Sauvie Island – Scappoose, Forest Park, Smith-Bybee …

 Luckiamute River and Tributaries [COA ID: 075]